 Read MoreDo Something, Together

-In Nehemiah verse 4, The “rubbish”, in Hebrew, it’s the only occurrence of this word.
+Nehemiah demonstrates how a leader needs to be actively involved.
+The “rubbish”, in Hebrew, it’s the only occurrence of this word.
 The next nearest translation means “rubble”, “dust”, “debris”.
 The picture in my mind is like what ground zero looked like after 911.
 There was so much, that it took so many, many people so long to clear it.
 I imagine the workers at the beginning full of strength and patriotism for their country.
 Then after months, and years, see the heaps upon heaps still staring at them in the face can feel like a dent has hardly been made.

 Read MoreThe Action of Watchmen

-In verse 3 we see action. "prayed" and "stationed guards".
+The watchmen in the book of Nehemiah demonstrate “action”.
+Their actions?
+They "prayed" and "stationed guards".
 This is a two-fold, double barrier strategy.
 While I am praying, you stand guard.
-There is a misconception that prayer, waiting or watching is “passive”- that couldn’t any farther from the truth!
-Have you ever stayed up all night waiting for your teenager to get home?Technically that is waiting and watching.
-How does your mind and emotions feel?
-Are they at rest?
-How does your body feel losing sleep?
+There is a misconception that prayer, waiting or watching is “passive”, but that couldn’t any farther from the truth!
 Watching and praying is work.
 It is very active…

 Read MoreNehemiah's Opposition